melphi/algobox/docker/README.md

 # algobox

-This folder contains the Docker base images, rarely they change and to speed up the build process are separated from the main build.
+This folder contains the router and the base images.
+Rarely the base images change and to speed up the build process the base images are build separately whenever they changes.